Nitrokey/nitrokey-documentation/nethsm/administration.rst

 Network
 ~~~~~~~

-The network configuration defines the settings used for the ETH network interface.
+The network configuration defines the settings used for the *Network Port*.

 .. note::
-   This settings do not configure the BMC ETH network interface.
+   This settings do not configure the *BMC Network Port*.

 The network configuration can be retrieved as follows.